neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-power-automate.md

 ### Exercise 2: Build escalation flow

-In this exercise, you create add two new Columns to the problem report Table and create escalation flow.
+In this exercise, you create add two new columns to the Problem Report table and create escalation flow.

 #### Task 1: Add Columns

-In this task, you add a new Columns to the problem report Table.
+In this task, you add a new Columns to the Problem Report table.

 1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the correct environment.